All Episodes

 In three important European countries, he said, for 25-year-olds and under, unemployment's 40% in one country, 47% in another, and 50% in the third.

-We gotta make up our minds here.
+We got to make up our minds here.

-What are we gonna do?
+What are we going to do?

-No matter what you do, you have to say the right thing.
+going to find jobs or are we going to so you got to say the right thing No matter what you do, you have to say the right thing.

-Unemployment rates 40, 47, 50.
+Unemployment rates, 40, 47, 50.

 I wonder why that is.